I received my doctorate from the

 working in CyLab.

-My specialization is usable security, a human-centric approach to the design of secure systems.
+My specialization was usable security, a human-centric approach to the design of secure systems.

-My dissertation research focuses on estimating password strength using a linguistic, machine-learning framework.
+My dissertation research focused on estimating password strength using a linguistic, machine-learning framework.

 From a training corpus of passwords, the framework I developed learns a stochastic grammar and generates the most likely password guesses.

 Standard password cracking tools do not make guesses in order of likelihood,

 so this technique allows one to emulate a more sophisticated adversary than is available with current techniques.